RachelFurlong-dev/bug-match-M2/README.md

 - :white_check_mark: *my child enjoys using and to have fun*.
 - :white_check_mark: *which are at the same time visually engaging and educational*.
-- :white_check_mark: *with functionality that my child enjoys interacting with*.
-- :white_check_mark: *which helps develop my childs memory skills in an enjoyable way*.
+- :white_check_mark: *that develops my child's memory and concentration skills*.
 - :white_check_mark: *which counts the score of the matches my child gets right*.
 - :white_check_mark: *which allows my child to reset the game*.
-- :white_check_mark: *that develops my child's focus and concentration skills*.
 - :white_check_mark: *where I can contact the creators about future games available*.
 - :white_check_mark: *my child to be able to view the site* from **any device** *(mobile, tablet, desktop)*.
 - :white_check_mark: *which randomises the order of the cards at each reset*.